Available start dates

 - Part time: 24 months for UK and EU students (teaching normally provided on one day or two half days each week during semesters.)

-This specialist MSc course is is accredited by EPAS (European Foundation for Management Development Programme Accreditation System).
-It is suitable for students who have a very good bachelor's degree in business, hospitality, or tourism management and a minimum of one year's relevant work experience.
+This specialist MSc course develops ambitious students to become future leaders of the hospitality and tourism industry.
+Successful applicants will normally have a bachelor's degree in business, hospitality, or tourism management and a minimum of one year's relevant work experience.

 Why choose this course?

 The Oxford School of Hospitality Management is ranked top in the UK for hospitality management education (CEOWorld magazine, 2015).
 In a recent survey, 100% of our students said they would recommend us to potential students (PTES 2015).

 You will learn from recognised experts in their fields – those who write the b ooks that support your learning, and frequently engage with industry experts through our range of events and international visiting speaker programme that provide you with opportunities to interact with professionals, employers, academics, students and alumni.
 This helps you to develop your networking skills and gain useful, global contacts for the future.